Pauli Consistent $\alpha$--$\alpha$ Interaction from Inverse Scattering via Phase Function Wavefunctions and RGM Antisymmetrization: Introduction

-The $\alpha$–$\alpha$ system represents an especially suitable testing ground for the phase function framework.
-The $\alpha$ particle is characterized by zero spin and isospin, a large binding energy of 28.3~MeV, and a small root-mean-square radius of about 1.44~fm, allowing it to be treated as an elementary cluster.
-Consequently, the $^8$Be nucleus can be viewed as a weakly bound two-$\alpha$ system, and $\alpha$–$\alpha$ scattering may be modeled effectively as a two-body problem governed by a local interaction potential.
-Since the pioneering experimental studies of Rutherford and Chadwick in 1927, a substantial body of experimental phase shift data has become available \cite{Afzal,Chien,Igo,Darriulat,Nilson}, enabling detailed theoretical investigations of the $\alpha$–$\alpha$ interaction.
+The $\alpha$-$\alpha$ system represents an especially suitable testing ground for the phase function framework \cite{Van,Wittern}.
+The $\alpha$ particle is characterized by zero spin and isospin, a large binding energy of 28.3~MeV, and a small root mean square radius of about 1.44~fm, allowing it to be treated as an elementary cluster.
+Consequently, the $^8$Be nucleus can be viewed as a weakly bound two $\alpha$ system, and $\alpha$-$\alpha$ scattering may be modeled effectively as a two-body problem governed by a local interaction potential.
+Since the pioneering experimental studies of Rutherford and Chadwick in 1927, a substantial body of experimental phase shift data has become available \cite{Afzal,Chien,Igo,Darriulat,Nilson}, enabling detailed theoretical investigations of the $\alpha$-$\alpha$ interaction.

-Historically, a variety of phenomenological potentials have been proposed to describe $\alpha$–$\alpha$ scattering.
+Historically, a variety of phenomenological potentials have been proposed to describe $\alpha$-$\alpha$ scattering.
 Early studies by H\"afner \cite{Hafner} and subsequent extensions by Nilson and collaborators \cite{Nilson} demonstrated the importance of angular-momentum dependence in reproducing experimental phase shifts.
-Later analysis using optical-model approaches and complex Woods–Saxon interactions revealed that no single $\ell$-independent potential can account for all partial waves over a wide energy range \cite{Igo,Darriulat}.
+Later analysis using optical-model approaches and complex Woods-Saxon interactions revealed that no single $\ell$-independent potential can account for all partial waves over a wide energy range \cite{Igo,Darriulat}.
 Among simpler models, Buck \textit{et al.} \cite{Buck} employed a Gaussian nuclear interaction supplemented by a Coulomb term represented through an error function,

 and achieved good agreement with experimental phase shifts for several even partial waves.
-Ali and Bodmer \cite{Ali} proposed a two-term Gaussian interaction capable of reproducing low-energy phase shifts for selected $\ell$ values, while more elaborate Woods–Saxon forms incorporating inelastic effects were later introduced for higher energies \cite{Darriulat}.
+Ali and Bodmer \cite{Ali} proposed a two-term Gaussian interaction capable of reproducing low-energy phase shifts for selected $\ell$ values, while more elaborate Woods-Saxon forms incorporating inelastic effects were later introduced for higher energies \cite{Darriulat}.